-5.2 Communities and Sustainability Contribute to the sustainability of communities by providing diverse opportunities to derive benefits from forests Community well-being Support opportunities for maintaining a resilient and stable community 5.2.1 Level of investment in initiatives that contribute to community sustainability 5.2.1:Investment in local communities Target: % of dollars spent in local communities (5-year rolling average).
+5.2 Communities and Sustainability Contribute to the sustainability of communities by providing diverse opportunities to derive benefits from forests and Value 5.2 Community well-being Objective 5.2.1 Support opportunities for maintaining a resilient and stable community 5.2.1 Level of participation and support in initiatives that contribute to community sustainability 26.
+Investment in local communities Target: % of dollars spent in local communities (5- year rolling average).
 Variance: -20%.
-48 - Percent of operational forestry contract value in dollars within the DFA serviced by north central British Columbia and by supporting local community economies 5.2.2 Level of investment in training and skills development 5.2.2: Training in environmental & safety procedures in compliance with company training plans 100% of company employees and contractors will have both environmental & safety training.
+48 - Percent of operational forestry contract value in dollars within the DFA serviced by north central British Columbia by supporting local community economies 27.
+The number of support opportunities provided in the DFA 6.
+Variance: -1.
+5.2.2 Level of participation and support in training and skills development 28.
+Training in environmental & safety procedures in compliance with company training plans 100% of company employees and contractors will have both environmental & safety training.
 Variance: -5%.
-5.2.3 Level of direct and indirect employment 5.2.3: Level of Direct & Indirect Employment Cut allocation X 1.72/1000m3.
+5.2.3 Level of direct and indirect employment 29.
+Level of Direct & Indirect Employment Cut allocation X 1.72/1000m3.
 Variance: As per 2.2.2 49 - Percentage of advertised employment opportunities published in the local paper.
-5.2.4 Level of Aboriginal participation in the forest economy 5.2.4: Number of opportunities for First Nations to participate in the forest economy 9 opportunities.
-Variance = -1 6.
-Society's Responsibility Society's responsibility for sustainable forest management requires that fair, equitable, and 6.1 Aboriginal and Treaty Rights Recognize and respect Aboriginal title and rights, and treaty rights.
-Understand and comply with current legal Aboriginal and Treaty Rights Recognition and respect for Aboriginal and treaty rights 6.1.1 Evidence of a good understanding of the nature of Aboriginal title and rights 6.1.1: Employees will receive appropriate First Nations Awareness Training 100%.
-Variance = -10% effective forest management decisions are made requirements related to Aboriginal title and rights, and treaty rights Forest management recognizes and respects Aboriginal and treaty rights 6.1.2 Evidence of best efforts to obtain acceptance of management plans based on Aboriginal communities having a clear understanding of the plans 6.1.2: Evidence of best efforts to share interests and plans with Aboriginal communities 100% of management plans.
-Variance = 0% 56 - Percentage of archaeological assessments completed, on cut blocks and roads harvested during the reporting period, that have been referred to relevant Aboriginal communities for review and comment prior to harvesting.
+6. Society's Responsibility Sustainable forest management includes society's responsibility for worker and 6.1 Fair and Effective Decision-Making Demonstrate that the SFM public participation process is designed and functioning to the satisfaction of the Value 6.1.1 Public participation in the SFM process Objective 6.1.1 A well designed and functioning public participation process.
+6.1.1 Level of participant satisfaction with the public participation process 30.
+Percent of PAG meeting evaluations completed during the reporting period that obtain a minimum average acceptability score of 3 100% satisfaction from surveys.
+Variance: -10% 62 - Percent of PAG meeting evaluations completed during the reporting period that obtain a minimum average acceptability score of 3. community safety, and the requirement for fair, equitable, and effective forest management participants and that there is general public awareness of the process and its progress 6.1.2 Evidence of efforts to promote capacity development and meaningful participation in general 31.
+Number of educational opportunities for information/training that are delivered 4 Variance: 0 63 - Percent of PAG SFM information gap inquiries responded to within 3 months.